-They can tailor their prescreened credit and insurance offers based on specific credit criteria they know about you, including your credit score and anything else that appears on your credit report.
+They can tailor their prescreened credit card offers based on specific credit criteria they know about you.
+This includes your credit score and anything else that appears on your credit report.

-Insurance companies can do the same thing, to send you a new offer to attempt to tempt you to switch policies with them.
-The process might sound like a conflict of interest, but it’s perfectly legal according to the Fair Credit Reporting Act (FCRA).
+Likewise, insurance companies may send you a new offer to entice you to switch policies.
+The process might sound like a conflict of interest.
+However, it’s perfectly legal according to the Fair Credit Reporting Act (FCRA).

 Prescreened Offers Based on Your Credit

-You might be pleasantly surprised to find out that the prescreened offers you receive are legitimately based on your credit profile.
-So if the terms look good and you need a new credit card or loan, this could be a good thing.
+You might be pleasantly surprised to discover that the prescreened offers you receive are legitimately based on your credit history.
+This could be a positive thing if the terms are favorable and you are in need of a new credit card or loan.

-Alternatively, you might not appreciate that your personal financial information is being used to make other people money, especially when it comes from you taking out new lines of credit.
+Alternatively, you might not appreciate that your personal financial information is being used by others to make a profit, especially when it comes from you taking out new lines of credit.